 - Choose fitted or tailored tops.
 Structured shirts are a great way to minimise a belly, especially if they have pinstripes.

-Style tips on how to avoid the muffin top in jeans
+Style tips on how to avoid the ‘muffin top’ in jeans

 Jeans are one of the worst offenders for giving you a muffin top (that spare tyre that spills over the top of your waistband).
 This is mainly because the fashion for low-cut jeans is so popular and also because for many of us, when we’ve put on weight, the last thing we want to buy in a bigger size are our favourite jeans.
-But don’t worry, with our guide to the best jeans to disguise a muffin top you’ll be shopping for England!

 - A thin waistband is not your friend!
 It can cut into you and give you a muffin top, so choose jeans with a thick waistband.